-The Act formally recognises hoarding as self-neglect and as such Housing Associations have an ongoing obligation to make safeguarding referrals and can request an assessment pursuant to section 9 of the Care Act.
+The Care Act 2014 formally recognises hoarding as self-neglect and as such Housing Associations have an ongoing obligation to make referrals into Adult Social Care and can request an assessment pursuant to section 9 of the Care Act.
+If there are any children under the age of 18 living or frequenting the property then a safeguarding referral must be made into Children's Social Care.